mycoopshop/signaturewiki/Porting-semantic-markup.md

 Create new templates to replace old templates

-Replace old file references with new file references
+Find all references to the existing templates using a recursive search for the html file names through the project Replace old file references with new file references

 Replace closures with global functions using JSLint